 i Trade unions

 Employers must keep trade unions informed on several matters, such as the economic situation, working conditions, occupational health and safety protection or equal treatment, and in particular must consult trade unions regarding the employer's economic situation, workload and work pace, changes in the organisation of work, the system of employee remuneration, dismissals and other important matters pursuant to the Labour Code.
-The trade unions also approve holiday schedules and may enter into collective agreements with the employer and influence or participate on some employer's decisions.
-The employer must consult the trade unions in respect of each termination with a notice period or immediate termination; however, the trade union may not veto a termination.
+The trade unions also approve holiday schedules and may enter into collective agreements with the employer and influence or participate on some employer decisions.
+The employer must consult the trade unions in respect of each termination of employment with a notice period or immediate termination; however, the trade union may not veto a termination.

 Trade unions may decide on the election procedures for their body members and the length of their term of office.
-Trade union members who hold an office in the union enjoy special protection during their term of office (and for a period of one year afterwards), in that the employer may not dismiss these employees without the prior consent of the trade union.
+Trade union members who hold an office in the union enjoy special protection during their term of office (and for a period of one year afterwards), whereby the employer may not dismiss these employees without the prior consent of the trade union.

 ii Works councils and representatives for occupational health and safety protection

 Works councils and representatives for occupational health and safety protection may be constituted for each employer individually.
-A works council may have between three and 15 members (the number of members must be always odd).
+A works council may have between three and 15 members (the number must be always odd).

 In May 2018, a new complex personal data protection regime was implemented by Regulation 2016/679 of the European Parliament and of the Council on the protection of natural persons with regard to the processing of personal data and on the free movement of such data and repealing Directive 95/46/EC, also known as the General Data Protection Regulation (GDPR).